 An employer is not permitted to dismiss an employee (except in the case of liquidation of the employer) during the period of the employee's temporary disability or paid annual leave.
-According to the recent changes in connection with the increase of the pension eligibility ages, employer's rights to dismiss employees in the pre-pension period are substantially limited.

 Mass terminations and collective dismissals

 44 Are there special rules for mass terminations or collective dismissals?